 Can we let you in on a little secret?
 Little Rock is one of the South’s top destinations for incredible food.
-We’ve got it all; from award-winning local restaurants to some of the biggest restaurant names in the country, the hardest part about dining around here is picking where to go first.
+But you don’t have to take our word for it, Little Rock has been named a Top 5 Hottest Foodie City by Forbes Travel Guide, a Top Food City in the South, and the list goes on and on.
+Why?
+Because in Little Rock, we’ve got it all; from award-winning locally-owned restaurants to some of the biggest restaurant names in the country, the hardest part about dining around here is picking where to go first.
 Need some ideas on where to get started?
 We’ve got you covered:

 - 42 Bar + Table at the Clinton Presidential Center is one of the city’s most interesting and unique restaurants.
 The menu features local favorites and internationally-inspired dishes and a few of President Clinton’s personal favorites.
 The kitchen even grows it’s own produce and herbs on the grounds of the Presidential Library.

 - Three Fold Noodles and Dumpling Co. is dishing up authentic Chinese cuisine.
 Stop in and enjoy a bowl of noodles or an order of dumplings (the three folds used to seal the dumplings is the inspiration of the restaurant’s name), both come in varying degrees of heat.
 Can’t pick just one?
 Get a bit of both.

 - Petite & Keet is one of the city’s most posh special occasion restaurants.
 Their menu always features new and exciting offerings that pair perfectly with the specialty drinks and cocktails from the full-bar.